-A TENS unit, which stands for transcutaneous electrical nerve stimulation, is a small battery operated a machine that makes use of electrical current to decrease body and muscle pain.
-Electrodes are kept at the affected area, and then an electrical current is passed through the electrodes.
-The underlying skin and muscle are affected by the tingling sensation, disrupting pain signals in the process.
+A TENS unit, which stands for transcutaneous electrical nerve stimulation, is a small battery-operated machine that makes use of electrical current to decrease body and muscle pain.
+Electrodes are placed at the affected area, and then an electrical current is passed through the electrodes.
+The skin and muscle are affected by the tingling sensation, disrupting pain signals in the process.

 Introduction to Athlete’s Fitness and Injury:

-However, here’s a fact: The more you play fast-paced sports, athletes are bound to face pains that keep mounting with every recurrence.
+However, here’s a fact: The more you play fast-paced sports, the athletes are bound to face pains that keep mounting with every recurrence.
 It might start as an occasional twinge or ache, but then the pain continues in certain joints and muscles, at any point in time.
-Sportspersons feel anguish after some days of a grimace.
-It is essential for such athletes to seek pain relief as quickly as possible.
+It is essential for athletes to seek pain relief as quickly as possible.

 How do Tens Machines work?

-A TENS unit includes electric signal generators, a battery, and electrodes.
+What you need is a TENS unit, a battery, and electrodes.
 They are programmable units, and the generators can stimulate the nerves with variable current strengths, and pulses.
 The preferred waveform helps avoid electrolytic effects of unidirectional current and drives the transcutaneous electrical stimulation modalities that aids in stemming the flow of pain.

 Is Tens Safe to Use?

 Medication is relied upon by some athletes, as they use an anti-inflammatory drug to help them cope with pain.
 They are taking consistent medication though is dangerous in the long term.
 Naproxen, for example, is a drug ingredient that can affect circulation and intestinal problems.
 Habit-Forming drugs are also a problem for athletes in the long run.